EmilHolmgren/BowlingTracker/README.txt

-To run BowlingTracker go to the directory where Run.cs is located.
+To run BowlingTracker go to the directory where App.cs is located.

 type: dotnet run